patrickrag1/Brainstation/README.md

 						<p>Talal Elagha, Muhamed Riz, Matthew Radocchia and Sean (your last name here) </p>
 					</div>
 					<div class="small-4 columns">
+					<p>Here on this site we will teach about cancer and how it affects the world we live in.
+And if you agree with what we say on this site, dont forget to Donate.</p>
 					</div>
 					<div class="large-8 medium-8 columns">
 					</div>